Contributing Sites, Stores, & People

 gebeau31, eBay Power Seller

-Our Stamp Book Tour (of the complete Series A book) appears courtesy of Court Gebeau, a friendly eBay Power Seller under the User ID gebeau31.
-If you've got that collector bug, you should definitely check out the auctions from a fellow (self-described) Obsessive-Compulsive Comics Fan.
-He is also known to frequent the active eBay Comics Chat Board.
-Check out his About Me page and link over to his items for sale for some bidding or browsing fun!
+Our Stamp Book Tour (of the complete Series A book) appears courtesy of Court Gebeau, a friendly eBay Power Seller under the User ID gebeau31 who is a fellow (self-described) Obsessive-Compulsive Comics Fan!

 Nathan was kind enough to send along the photos of the original 1974 envelope, poster, and Series A Stamp Book!
 It's a true rarity to see all three of these items together.
 Thanks, Nathan!
 If you're interested in owning this set, you might want to email Nathan.